tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 > This is a common grouping to define the LSP encoding and switching types.

-CHANGE NOTE: The tunnel-admin-auto YANG identity, derived from the tunnel-admin-status-type base YANG identity has also been added.
+CHANGE NOTE: The tunnel-admin-state-auto YANG identity, derived from the tunnel-admin-status-type base YANG identity has also been added.
 No description is provided, since no description for the tunnel-admin-status-type base YANG identity has been provided in RFC8776.

 RFC Editor: remove the CHANGE NOTE above and this note